liuliu/ccv/doc/icf.md

 	76.23% (52)

-Which has slightly higher recall than DPM implementation provided in ccv, with higher false alarms too.
+Which has roughly the same recall as DPM implementation provided in ccv, with roughly the same false alarms too.

 How to train my own detector?
 -----------------------------